SNAP Benefits in New Hampshire: How to Apply and Qualify

 Disaster SNAP (D-SNAP)

-SNAP Replacement Benefits for Food Loss
+SNAP Replacement Benefits For Food Loss

-If you lose food purchased with SNAP due to a power outage or disaster, you can request a replacement.
-File a Statement of Loss form within ten days.
-Find guidance and forms on the DHHS website.
+If you lose food purchased with SNAP benefits due to a power outage, flood, or fire, you can request a replacement.
+This prevents disaster-related losses from increasing food insecurity for your household.

 Summer EBT (S-EBT)